We can help you sell your Antique

 LCM@AntiqBuyer.com

-we primarily deal in and can help you sell.
-Mouse
+we primarily deal in and can

-traps and Patent Model Traps we have previously sold are found on the
+sell.
+Mouse traps and Patent Model Traps we have previously sold are found on the

 PAST SALES TRAP PAGE

-If you have traps
+If you have small animal traps

-please contact us at
+that you want to sell, please contact us at

 LCM@AntiqBuyer.com providing me with as many details as possible.